Founder of SOS Children's Villages

 Commitment to child-centred care: A mother, a house, siblings, a village

 In the following decades, Gmeiner's life was inseparably linked with his commitment to a family-based care concept with the four pillars of a mother, a house, brothers and sisters, and a village.
 Given his focus on helping abandoned children, the rest of his biography reads like the history of SOS Children's Villages itself.
 Gmeiner served as village director in Imst, organised the construction of further SOS Children's Villages in Austria, and helped to set up SOS Children's Villages in many other countries in Europe.

 In 1960, SOS Children's Villages International was established in Strasbourg, France, as the umbrella organisation for SOS Children's Villages, with Hermann Gmeiner as the first president.

 The idea spread beyond Europe

-In the following year,s the activities of SOS Children's Villages spread beyond Europe.
-The sensational "grain of rice" campaign raised enough funds to permit the first non-European SOS Children's Village to be built in Daegu, South Korea, in 1963.
-SOS Children's Villages on the American and African continents followed.
+In the following years, the activities of SOS Children's Villages spread beyond Europe.
+The sensational "grain of rice" campaign raised enough funds to allow the first non-European SOS Children's Village to be built in Daegu, South Korea, in 1963.
+SOS Children's Villages in Africa and South America followed.

 By 1985, the result of Hermann Gmeiner's work was a total of 233 SOS Children's Villages in 85 countries.
 In recognition of his services to orphaned and abandoned children he received numerous awards.
-However, he was always at pains to stress that it was only thanks to the support of millions of people that it had been possible to achieve the goal of providing abandoned children with a permanent home, and that still applies today.
+However, he was always at pains to stress that it was only thanks to the support of so many other people that it had been possible to achieve the goal of providing abandoned children with a permanent home, and that still applies today.